 This teacher's pack will introduce your students to engineering and explore how engineers can solve global challenges, focusing on the problem of air pollution.
 Over five lessons, students will learn what air pollution is and how the Dyson Pure CoolTM purifying fan works as a solution to indoor air pollution.
 Students will consider their own exposure to air pollution and design and build a solution to the problem, by following the design process.
-The pack is designed to be complementary to both Science and Engineering curriculums for grades 3 to 5.
+This pack is designed to be complimentary to the Ontario Science & Technology curriculum, with a focus on environmental impacts in Grades 4 to 6.
+In addition, it compliments Ontario Language curriculum.